|

 • temporary or semi-permanent

-Most boxed hair dye at the store is permanent.
-Permanent hair dyes contain two parts: the dye itself, and a developer (usually hydrogen peroxide), which is a major irritant for skin and eyes.
+Most boxed hair dye sold in stores is permanent.
+Permanent hair dyes contain two parts: the dye itself and a developer (usually hydrogen peroxide), which is a major irritant for skin and eyes.

-Although hydrogen peroxide is usually safe to use on the scalp, it’s not recommended to put it anywhere else, especially not the thin and delicate skin near your eyes.
+Although hydrogen peroxide is usually safe to use on the scalp, it’s not recommended for use elsewhere, especially on the thin, delicate skin around your eyes.

-Hydrogen peroxide can cause redness, swelling, itching, and peeling of the skin, so putting it on the most sensitive skin of your body is not a good idea.
+Hydrogen peroxide can cause redness, swelling, itching, and peeling of the skin, so applying it to the most sensitive skin on your body is not a good idea.

 This test is to see if you may have an allergic reaction to PPD because reactions are so common.
-PPD can cause you to have redness, itchiness, pain, and blistering at the site where the dye made contact with your skin.
+PPD can cause redness, itchiness, pain, and blistering at the site where the dye made contact with your skin.

 PPD allergies often don’t develop until a few days after contact, and lesions can remain on your skin for weeks.
 This is a risk we don’t recommend taking with your face.